benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 {% endhighlight %}

 ## After the First Pass
 That was fine, and you should feel fine.
 But it was also super long.
 Way too long to store in one function.
-Kurt Vonnegut famously said <a href="https://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">"separate your concerns"</a>.
+Kurt Vonnegut famously said, <a href="https://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">"separate your concerns"</a>.

 That would work if we made a bunch of individual functions for updating or creating, for checking if `Kittens` exist.
 Sure.
 But that's necessarily going to make this even bigger.
 I want to DRY it out first, or we're going to be all.over.the.place.